 SmFeN magnets

 Plastic-bonded SmFeN magnets consist of SmFeN powder embedded in a plastic matrix.
-Depending on the operating temperatures and ambient conditions, the matrix materials PP or PA12 are used.
+Depending on the operating temperatures and ambient conditions, the matrix materials PP, PA12 ore PPS are used.

 In contrast to the plastic-bonded isotropic NdFeB magnets, anisotropic SmFeN powder is predominantly used.
-As a result, significantly higher remanences of up to typically 710mT or max. energy product BHmax of up to 89kJ/m³ are achieved.
+As a result, significantly higher remanences of up to typically 760mT or max. energy product BHmax of up to 110kJ/m³ are achieved.

 Compared to NdFeB magnets, SmFeN magnets are only exposed to minor fluctuations in raw material prices, so that price stability over a defined project duration is conceivable.

-The first stage of the production process of plastic-bonded, injection-moulded magnets is the production of the magnetic compound.
-This is done by mixing the plastic granulate and the magnetic powder in a hot melt kneading machine or a twin screw extruder before they are extruded and granulated.
-The next step is processing the compound with modified injection moulding machines.
-When injection moulding anisotropic magnets, a magnetic field in an axial, radial, diametric or multi-polar direction is also created during the injection process.
+The first stage of the production process of plastic-bonded, injection-molded magnets is the production of the magnetic compound.
+This is done by mixing the plastic granulate and the magnetic powder in a twin screw extruder before they are extruded and granulated.
+The next step is processing the compound with modified injection molding machines.
+When injection molding anisotropic magnets, a magnetic field in an axial, radial, diametric or multi-polar direction is also created during the injection process.
 It generates the preferred direction of the magnetic material parallel to the given orientation.
-In the case of plastic-bonded, injection-moulded magnets, a mechanical machining of the finished injection-moulded part is generally not required.
+In the case of plastic-bonded, injection-molded magnets, a mechanical machining of the finished injection-moulded part is generally not required.

 As with composite materials in general, the chemical resistance of plastic-bonded, injection-molded SmFeN magnets is determined by both the plastic matrix and the magnetic filler.
 Magnets with polypropylene (PP) as a carrier material have significantly better water resistance than PA-bonded magnets.However, use in water must be tested on a case-by-case basis.